The Prince Charles Hospital: History

-The Brisbane Chest Hospital was opened in 1954 for the treatment of tuberculosis.
+The Brisbane Chest Hospital was opened in 1954 for the treatment of tuberculosis (TB).
 Due to the success of prevention and treatment of tuberculosis, the hospital had space to treat a wider variety of patients and was renamed The Chermside Hospital in 1961 to reflect its more general healthcare role.

-His Majesty, King Charles III, visited Brisbane in 1974 before he ascended to the throne ,the hospital was renamed The Prince Charles Hospital in his honour afterwards.
+The then-Prince Charles visited Brisbane in 1974 and the hospital was renamed The Prince Charles Hospital in his honour.

 In 2007, a major upgrade of the hospital was completed and general medical and general surgical services have been introduced in a newly constructed building.
 The official opening ceremony was held the next day with the then Queensland Premier Peter Beattie as the chief guest.
 A new Intensive Care Unit and Emergency Department was also built.

+With the rapid population growth of South East Queensland, The Prince Charles Hospital has become one of the busiest public hospitals in the state.
+In June 2023 Queensland Premier Annastacia Palaszczuk announced a $360 million expansion plan that will add 93 beds to the facility, a new emergency department, and satellite medical imaging, pharmacy and pathology services.
+The funding also provides for a $60 million boost to deliver two additional operating theatres and a new paediatric outpatient service with 16 treatment spaces at the hospital.